 This event requires registration.
-Invitations to register for SC148 will be sent out directly to all accredited delegates mid-March 2021, please contact the registration team directly at IATASC@MCVEIGH.COM if you have not received your invitation to register at that time or require further information on hotel reservations and letters of invitation for visa applications.
+Invitations to register for SC148 were sent out directly to all accredited delegates at the end of March 2021, please contact the registration team directly at IATASC@MCVEIGH.COM if you have not received your invitation to register at that time or require further information.

 To ensure you receive your invitation to register for future events, please take a moment to save IATASC@MCVEIGH.COM to your email Safe List.
 This will ensure you receive your invitations and they are not filtered by your organization's email system to your Junk Mail folder.

-Tax/Fees: All rates are subject to all applicable city and local taxes that apply at the time.
+Taxes/fees: All rates are subject to all applicable local taxes that apply at the time.
 Taxes and fees are subject to change without notice.
-Bank/Wire Transfer: All Wire Transfers are due within 7 days of registration.
+Bank/ Wire Transfer: All Wire Transfers are due within 7 days of registration.
 Note there is a $100 USD fee for all wire transfers.